Software Documentation Types and Best Practices

 Software architecture design documents include the main architectural decisions.
 We don’t recommend listing everything, but rather focus on the most relevant and challenging ones.
 An effective design and architecture document comprises the following information sections:

-Design document template.
+Sofware design document template.
 Discuss and form a consensus with stakeholders regarding what needs to be covered in the architecture design document before it has been created and use a defined template to map architectural solutions.

 Architecture & Design Principles.
 Underline the guiding architecture and design principles with which you will engineer the product.
 For instance, if you plan to structure your solution using microservices architecture, don’t forget to specifically mention this.